eliasdoehne/stellaris-dashboard/README.md

   2. Renaming things in-game after they have been added to the database may or may not work as expected.
   3. The dashboard has so far only been tested for the early- and mid-game (first 100 years or so).

 If an error occurs, please try restarting the dashboard program.
-If you run into problems that don't go away after restarting, please start a new discussion topic [in the Steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/discussions/1466534202).
+If you run into problems that don't go away after restarting, please start a new discussion topic [in the Steam workshop page](https://steamcommunity.com/sharedfiles/filedetails/discussions/1466534202) or open an issue on github.

 # Acknowledgements